-Since the program began in 2007, MLI’s CHAMPS team has given over 160 presentations throughout the U.S. Thirty-one U.S. schools have been engaged with CHAMPS, and 163 international video calls have taken place between American youth and peers abroad.
+Since the program began in 2003, MLI’s CHAMPS team has given over 160 presentations throughout the U.S. Thirty-one U.S. schools have been engaged with CHAMPS, and more than 200 international video calls have taken place between American youth and peers abroad.

 CHAMPS programs have been established in Afghanistan, Bosnia, Iraq, Lebanon, Vietnam, and Yemen.
 U.S. students, touched by survivors’ stories, have raised money providing hundreds of landmine survivors with the medical treatment they need.
 Learn more about CHAMPS projects in these countries here.

 CHAMPS campaigns are currently ongoing in California, Connecticut, Florida, Maryland, North Carolina, Pennsylvania, and Texas.
 If you are interested in getting involved in CHAMPS, please contact us!

 There are currently five ongoing campaigns held by different CHAMPS groups.
 Each campaign is fundraising $20,000 to sponsor a mine detection dog!
 Josef Marschall of Maryland, Glenelg Country School, the students and community of Dayton, Ohio, and multiple schools in Connecticut are working hard to help those in war-torn countries live free from the fear of landmines.
 To help and check out how each campaign is doing, click the fundraise buttons below.